defcast/defcast.github.io/_posts/2017-12-28-task-management-suite.markdown

 <hr>
 <br>

 [Asana] is a task manager geared towards groups and organizations as opposed to the task managers most are familiar with designed to manage an individual's tasks.
 At first glance it isn't obvious how useful it can be.
-After exploring it's features and other tools that are available for integration with [Asana] I've put together this presentation to demonstrate a small sample of what can be accomplished using it.
 <br />

 ![asana shaka]({{ "/assets/img/asana-shaka.png" | absolute_url }})

 In the screenshot above there is a project called `Google Shaka Player`.
 Within that project there is a list of tasks organized under custom categories.
-In this instance those categories are `Preliminary`, `Design`, and `Development`.
+In this instance those categories are `Preliminary`, `Design` and `Development`.

 In the paid version of [Asana] you are able to add `custom fields` to your projects.
 This is useful since it lets users to: